 To define the UPnP parameters:

-- 1. From the menu toolbar, click Configuration > Network > UPnP. - 2.
-Check the checkbox to enable the UPnP function.
-The name of the device when detected online can be edited. - 3.
-Click Save to save changes.
+- 1. Click Configuration > Network > UPnP.

+- 2. Check the checkbox to enable the UPnP function.
+The name of the device when detected online can be edited.

+- 3. Click Save to save changes.

 To set up the email parameters: